-- ✓ Attendance and Participation are REQUIRED in recitation and is worth 5 percent of your final grade.
+- Attendance and Participation are REQUIRED in recitation and is worth 5 percent of your final grade.
 If you have an online recitation your video must be on the entire time.
 Leaving early or coming late causes you to miss the point for the day.
 Not participating can cause the same thing.
-We do drop 3 recitation attendance grades but we DO NOT make up missed recitations, nor do we excuse them.
-Save your drops for when you absolutely need them. - ✓ Two recitation assignments are due each week and are due on the following Monday at 11:59pm, submitted online.
-DUE TO MLK HOLIDAY THE FIRST RECITATIONS Rec 1a and Rec 1b are due on TUESDAY Jan 17 instead of Monday.
-See the MODULES section of Carmen on each topic for recitations pertaining to that topic.

-- ✓ You are assigned to 2 recitation sessions per week.
+We do drop 3 attendance grades but we DO NOT make up missed recitations, nor do we excuse them.
+Save your drops for when you absolutely need them. - ✓ One recitation assignment is due each week on the following Tuesday at 11:59pm, submitted online.
+ASSIGNMENTS THAT DIRECTLY FOLLOW THE AUTUMN BREAK AND THANKSGIVING BREAK AND ARE SHORTER ASSIGNMENTS.
+See the MODULES section of Carmen on each topic for recitations pertaining to that topic. - ✓ You are assigned to 2 recitation sessions per week.
+In the first recitation you'll work on PART 1 of the recitation assignment for the week.
+In the 2nd recitation you'll work on PART 2 of the recitation assignment for the week.
 We work on the weekly recitation assignments in groups in recitation, as well as highlight the big ideas from lecture and work examples. - ✓ Late work is not accepted unless there are extenuating long-term circumstances that are documented.
-The lowest 3 assignments are dropped to cover all work that is not turned in for any other reason. - ✓ Questions on the assignment will cover material recently covered in lecture. - ✓ Each recitation assignment will be worth 10 possible points.
+The lowest 2 assignments are dropped to cover all work that is not turned in for any other reason. - ✓ Questions on the assignment will cover material recently covered in lecture. - ✓ Each recitation assignment will be worth 10 possible points.
 Most of the time we will grade 5 random problems for 2 points each. - ✓ Recitation questions will include short answer work as well as MC/TF. - ✓ Make sure you bring completely filled-in lecture notes before recitation.
 We do not have time to explain material from scratch and will not be able to do so in recitation. - ✓ You can also get help in the tutor room or office hours.